Yeganeh-salimi-1998/Yeganeh-salimi-1998/README.md

 # Hi there 👋 I'm Yeganeh :))

-I am learning Data Analysis 📊 and exploring how data can explain complex systems.
+I am learning Data Analysis and exploring how data can explain complex systems📊.

 ## About me
 - Interested in data science and behavioral data 🧠